MyCryptoHQ/knowledge-base-content/troubleshooting/tokens/adding-custom-token-errors-fix.md

 To fix these errors please remove the token from your MyCrypto Interface and re-add the token.
 To remove a custom token, click the little `( - )` icon next to token you wish to re-add.
 This will remove it from the interface.
 It is not deleting or removing the tokens from your wallet, they are still safely in your wallet, we promise.

-Please follow our guide on how to add a token for further guidance.
-[Adding Custom Ethereum (ERC-20) Tokens](/how-to/sending/sending-and-adding-tokens)
+Please follow our guide on how to add a token for further guidance, [how to add a custom token](/troubleshooting/tokens/adding-new-token-and-sending-custom-tokens).